induktio/thinker/Readme.md

 This mod increases the level of challenge in single player while providing many gameplay enhancements.
 By patching the game to use an additional DLL, many new features can be developed in C++.

-* Vastly improved production/terraforming AI
+* Vastly improved production/movement AI
-* AI unit movement is rewritten to use more variety in tactics
+* Visual changes on map rendering and random map generation
 * More config options for many previously fixed settings in the game engine
-* Many enhancements to random map generation/spawn locations
-* Visual changes on map rendering and other user interface additions
+* Additional options for resolution settings and other user interface features
 * Some automation features are also available for player factions
 * Mod also includes [Scient's patches](Details.md)